How does it work?

 You can add audio files or multiple audio files in your slides.
 Simply open your assets, find and add your audio files just as if you were adding a photo or video.

-When you add a audio file in a slide you’ll notice that the box has a dashed border, meaning the icon and text is not displayed on your TV.
+When you add an audio file in a slide you’ll notice that the box has a dashed border, meaning the icon and text are not displayed on your TV.

 What type of audio files are supported?

 We recommend using .mp3, however .wav .ogg .m4a and .flac files are also supported, but converted to .mp3

 Can I play multiple audio files on a slide?